varshathejes/atmo-series/README.md

 # atmo-series

 ARIMA(Auto Regression Integrated Moving Average) Model Implementation in Python.
-Following things are covered in the video:
+Following things are covered in the project:
 1) Reading Time Series Data in Python using Pandas library
 2) Checking for stationarity of time series model
 3) Auto Arima Function to select order of Auto Regression Model